hpromero/StarWarsPlanetList/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Demo

-You can find in dist/ folder a compiled versión to use directly in a server.